chanchann/blog/README.md

 <img src="https://raw.githubusercontent.com/lorepirri/cayman-blog/master/thumbnail.png" alt="Thumbnail of cayman-blog" style="max-width:30%; border: 1px solid grey;"/> <img src="https://raw.githubusercontent.com/lorepirri/cayman-blog/master/thumbnail-mobile.gif" alt="Thumbnail of cayman-blog for mobile" style="max-width:30%;"/>

+## Netlify CMS

+This blog includes Netlify CMS for content management.
+To use it:

+1. Access the admin interface at `/admin` (e.g., https://chanchann.github.io/blog/admin/)
+2. Log in with your GitHub account (the one with push access to this repository)
+3. Create and edit blog posts through the web interface
+4. When you save, the CMS will commit changes to the repository automatically

+### Note on Netlify CMS Setup

+For Netlify CMS to work properly with GitHub authentication, you need to:

+1. Sign up for a Netlify account at [netlify.com](https://netlify.com) if you don't have one
+2. Connect your GitHub repository to Netlify
+3. Enable Identity service in your Netlify site settings
+4. Set up Git Gateway in Netlify to allow CMS access to your repository

+For detailed instructions, see the [Netlify CMS docs](https://www.netlifycms.org/docs/github-backend/).

 ## Install

 Cayman Blog Theme has been developed as a Jekyll theme gem for easier use.
-It is also 100% compatible with GitHub Pages — just with a more involved installation process according to whether you’re _running Jekyll v3.3+ and self-hosting_, or if you’re *hosting with GitHub Pages*.
+It is also 100% compatible with GitHub Pages — just with a more involved installation process according to whether you're _running Jekyll v3.3+ and self-hosting_, or if you're *hosting with GitHub Pages*.

 ## Self hosting

-If you’re running Jekyll v3.3+ and **self-hosting** you can quickly install the theme as Ruby gem:
+If you're running Jekyll v3.3+ and **self-hosting** you can quickly install the theme as Ruby gem:

-1. Add this line to your Jekyll site’s Gemfile:
+1. Add this line to your Jekyll site's Gemfile:

     ```
     gem "jekyll-theme-cayman-blog"
     ```

-2. Add this line to your Jekyll site’s _config.yml file:
+2. Add this line to your Jekyll site's _config.yml file:

     ```
     theme: jekyll-theme-cayman-blog